Skip to content

 • Research that addresses practices, interventions, and policies in healthcare and public health settings to improve behavioral outcomes related to tobacco, such as quit attempts, abstinence rates, and initiation;

-• Machine learning methods and other artificial intelligence technologies that focus on economies of scale in health care systems are encouraged in implementation science-focused research applications;
+• Machine learning methods and other artificial intelligence technologies that focus on economies of scale in health care systems are encouraged in the implementation of science-focused research applications;

 • Innovations in the measurement of social constructs and types of study designs available to examine and track changes in tobacco-related health disparity indicators over time.
 For example, innovations in the measurement of structural determinants and commercial determinants of health and study designs that include analysis with sufficient power to stratify by important sociodemographic characteristics for addressing tobacco-related health disparities (such as race/ethnicity, gender identity, LGBTQ+ identity, age, income, etc.) are critically needed in the field.